University of Michigan, Department of Philosophy

 Ann Arbor, MI 48109-1003

-You can learn more about my research here and some of my work in public philosophy here.
-You can listen to me talk about my recent work at the UnMute Podcast and at the Love and Social Justice Podcast.
-You can also see me give a talk here.
+You can learn more about Professor Krishnamurthy’s research here and some of her work in public philosophy here.
+You can listen to Professor Krishnamurthy talk about her recent work at the UnMute Podcast and at the Love and Social Justice Podcast.
+You can also see her give a talk here.